 Salaries are covered by the National Health Service (NHS) Agenda for Change pay scales.
-Paramedic salaries start in Band 5, which ranges from £21,176-£27,625.
+Paramedic salaries start in Band 5, which ranges from £21,478 to £27,901.

-For team leaders or paramedics who have undertaken extended skills training in critical care or trauma, salaries are in Band 6: £25,528-£34,189.
-Some degree courses include this additional training however it is still likely that you would start your career at Band 5 progressing into Band 6 through an appraisal process when the additional skills have been evidenced in your work.
+For team leaders or paramedics who have undertaken extended skills training in critical care or trauma, salaries are in Band 6 which fall between £25,783 and £34,530.
+Some degree courses include this additional training however it is still likely that you would start your career at Band 5, progressing into Band 6 through an appraisal process when the additional skills have been evidenced in your work.

 Employee benefits may include an NHS pension scheme, study leave for sponsored courses, relocation package and access to counselling services and physiotherapy treatment.

 The emergency ambulance service is always open requiring paramedics to work in shifts to cover every hour of the day.
 Paramedics typically work 37.5 hours per week, usually including night and weekend shifts and cover for public holidays.
-There is usually an annual leave entitlement of 27 days, plus public holidays or time in lieu.
+There is an annual leave entitlement of 27 days, rising to 33 days after 10 years' service plus public holidays or time in lieu.

 You may be required for additional stand-by and on-call duties, especially in remote areas.